The Young and the Restless: Music

+Ratings

-RatingsThe Young and the Restless entered CBS' daytime lineup at 12 noon/11 a.m.
+The Young and the Restless entered CBS' daytime lineup at 12 noon/11 a.m.
 Central in March 1973, a timeslot where two popular game shows, NBC's Jeopardy! (original version, hosted by Art Fleming) and ABC's Password (revival of the 1960s hit with Allen Ludden as host), vied for the top spot in the ratings.
 Quite a number of CBS affiliates in the Eastern Time Zone had for years been running local newscasts at noon, despite CBS giving them a 30-minute break one hour later, at 1 p.m., for that purpose.

 With that scenario, at first, The Young and the Restless was at the bottom of the ratings, inheriting Where the Heart Is low numbers and affiliate clearances.
 However, the youthful and sexually-driven storylines, which appealed perfectly to CBS' desired key demographic of younger women, helped it to rise rapidly, surging to ninth by 1974–75 and third by 1975–76.
 This eventually led to both Jeopardy!'s and Password's cancellations during 1975; a succession of shows (of varying formats) on both networks failed to make any significant impact for the next five years, other than perhaps ABC's The $20,000 Pyramid, which aired at noon/11 from 1978 to 1980.
 Apart from a dip to sixth in 1980-81 (its first full season at a full hour, when the first half went against ABC's then-top-rated Family Feud in the Central Time Zone or the second half against the first part of All My Children in the Eastern), it has been one of the five highest-rated soaps since the 1975–76 season.
 After Feud's decline beginning in 1984 (it would be canceled the next year) and the eventual plateauing of AMC and NBC's Days of Our Lives, the latter of which did undergo a brief resurgence in the mid-1980s, Y&R widened the ratings lead to the point where ABC and NBC never caught up again, both eventually ceding the Noon/11 time slot back to their local stations by the 1990s.
 By 1988–89 it had dethroned long-time leader General Hospital as the top-rated soap, a position it held until 2020.
-In 2010, it marked its 1,000th consecutive week n the #1 spot for daytime dramas.
+In 2010, it marked its 1,000th consecutive week in the top spot for daytime dramas.
 During the week of December 2, 2013, the series celebrated its 25th consecutive year as the number one daytime drama.
 The Young and the Restless airs every weeknight on Pop, where it averaged 362,000 viewers from July to September 2013.